-Normally, the beta cells within the pancreas secrete insulin in response to rises in blood sugar after a person eats a meal and absorbs the carbohydrates within the meal.
-The role of insulin is to help the body use the carbohydrates to release energy and to keep blood sugar at normal levels.
+Normally, the beta cells within the pancreas secrete insulin in response to rises in blood glucose after a person eats a meal and absorbs the carbohydrates within the meal.
+The role of insulin is to help the body use the carbohydrates to release energy and to keep blood glucose at normal levels.

 The symptoms of insulinomas can often be vague and non-specific.
-As insulinomas secrete too much insulin, this means that the blood sugar can drop to levels below normal.
+As insulinomas secrete too much insulin, this means that the blood glucose can drop to seriously low levels.
 This can cause symptoms such as:

 These episodes can occur particularly when not eating for long periods (fasting), or first thing in the morning, but may occur at any time.
 Typically, eating or drinking foods that contain carbohydrate (such as bread, potatoes or pasta) relieves the symptoms.

 Insulinomas are rare.
-It is estimated that one case is diagnosed every year per 250,000 people in the population.
+It is estimated that one case per 250,000 people of the general population is diagnosed per year.
 In the UK, this translates to approximately 250 new cases a year.

 The majority of patients with insulinomas have not inherited the condition.
 For 1 in 14 patients, the insulinoma may be part of an inherited syndrome called multiple endocrine neoplasia type 1.
 People with multiple endocrine neoplasia type 1 usually have other problems with high blood calcium levels, tumours in the pituitary gland and other tumours in the pancreas.